A Calm Place For

 But it can change.

-If you feel like your mind is always on — replaying, analyzing, or trying to figure things out — this is something that can shift.
+If you feel like your mind is always on, replaying, analyzing, or trying to figure things out, it doesn’t mean something is wrong with you.

-You are welcome to schedule a free consultation to explore whether this feels like a good fit for you.
+If you’d like to explore that, you can schedule a free consultation to explore whether this feels like a good fit for you.

 I offer virtual EMDR therapy across Michigan, including Metro Detroit and Grand Rapids, and across Ohio, including Columbus.
 If you’re ready to address the deeper roots of childhood emotional neglect, shame, anxiety, or emotional shutdown, you can schedule a free consultation here.

-Why You Overthink Everything — Even Small Decisions
+Why You Overthink Everything, Even Small Decisions

 If you overthink everything—even small decisions—there is a reason for it.
 This pattern is often rooted in self-doubt, emotional neglect, and the need to avoid mistakes.

-When Nothing Feels Simple, Even When it Should Be
+When Nothing Feels Simple Even When it Should Be

 You might notice it in small moments.